dylan-foundry/objc-dylan/documentation/source/index.rst

 -----------

-Functions available in earlier versions of the Objective C run-time that has been deprecated or removed are not supported.
+Functions available in earlier versions of the Objective C run-time that have been deprecated or removed are not supported.

 The GNU Objective C run-time is also not supported.